Zeolite for Animals: Your comprehensive guide to understandable and well-founded information - Zeolite knowledge for dogs and cats

 Source: Valpotić et al. (2017), *Period Biol, Vol 119, No 3*.

-Result: The addition of clinoptilolite zeolite to dog food led to a significant improvement in gut health and a reduction in stool moisture content.
+Result: The addition of clinoptilolite zeolite to dog food led to a significant improvement in gut health and a reduction in moisture content in the feces.
 This also improved stool quality, which is particularly beneficial for indoor animal husbandry.

 Source: Januškevičius et al. (2013), *Veterinarija ir Zootechnika 64(86):3-10*

-2. Reduction of Tumor Growth and Extension of Lifespan:
+2. Reduction of tumor growth and prolongation of lifespan:

-Result: In the treatment of dogs with various tumor types, the application of clinoptilolite led to a reduction in tumor size, an improvement in general health, and an extension of lifespan.
+Result: In the treatment of dogs with various tumor types, the application of clinoptilolite led to a reduction in tumor size, an improvement in general health, and a prolongation of lifespan.

 Source: Pavelić et al. (2017), *Period Biol, Vol 119, No 3*